Political Science (POLS) Courses

-POLS 357 Politics of the Pacific Rim (3) An examination of the politics of counties around the Pacific Rim and the development of the region since WW II, focusing on the political and economic development of the Asia-Pacific region under U.S. leadership; models of development of the U.S., Japan, Asia’s “Four Little Tigers” (Korea, Taiwan, Hong Kong and Singapore), China Russia, India, and the Southeast Asian nations; and the challenging issues of the region in the twenty-first century.
-Pre: Any Any 100 to 299 level Political Science course or instructor's consent.
+POLS 357 Politics of the Pacific Rim (3) This course will study politics of the Pacific Rim region, focusing on (1) the political economy of the Asia-Pacific nations, (2) models of development of the U.S., Japan, South Korea, China, Russia, India, and major Southeast nations, and (3) the challenging issues of the region in the twenty-first century.

 POLS 402 Contemporary Political Thought (3) Political thought from early twentieth century existentialism to postmodernism, feminism and neo-conservatism.